WaitPreBlock

 - The minimum space allocated to gmWorkspace is blockNum * 32 bytes.
 The minimum space allocated to ubWorkspace is (blockNum * 32 + 32 bytes). blockNum indicates the number of called cores, which can be obtained by calling GetBlockNum.

-- In separation mode, when this API is used for multi-core synchronization, the API takes effect only for the AIV core.
-Only vector calculation instructions can be inserted between WaitPreBlock and NotifyNextBlock.
-Matrix calculation instructions do not take effect.
+- In separate mode, when this API is used for multi-core synchronization, it takes effect only for the AIV core.
+Only vector computation instructions can be inserted between WaitPreBlock and NotifyNextBlock.
+Cube computation instructions do not take effect.

 - When this API is used for multi-core control, the logical blockDim specified during operator calling must be less than or equal to the number of cores for running the operator.
 Otherwise, the framework inserts abnormal synchronization during multi-round scheduling, causing the kernel to stop responding.